-How can I troubleshoot an AppStream 2.0 image builder that is stuck in Pending status?
+How do I troubleshoot a WorkSpaces Applications image builder that's stuck in Pending state?

-When I try to launch an Amazon AppStream 2.0 image builder, the status stays in Pending state and doesn’t change to Running.
+When I try to launch an Amazon WorkSpaces Applications (formerly Amazon AppStream 2.0) image builder, the status is stuck in Pending state.

 Resolution

-It can take up to 25 minutes for image builders and fleet instances to become available and change to a Running state.
-If your image builder is still in Pending state after 25 minutes, then consult the following common causes and troubleshooting steps.
+It takes up to 25 minutes for image builders and fleet instances to become available and change to a Running state.
+If your image builder is still in Pending state after 25 minutes, then review the following troubleshooting steps.

 Elastic network interface is deleted or detached

-A missing network interface can prevent the image builder from completing the start-up workflows, leaving the status stuck in Pending state.
+If your elastic network interface is missing, then the image builder can't complete the start-up workflows, and the status becomes stuck in Pending state.

-To verify the state of your network interface, open the Amazon Elastic Compute Cloud (Amazon EC2) console, and then choose Network Interfaces.
-Or, to use the AWS CLI, enter the following command:
+To check the state of your network interface, open the Amazon Elastic Compute Cloud (Amazon EC2) console.
+Then in the navigation pane, choose Network Interfaces.

 aws ec2 describe-network-interfaces --filters 'Name=description,Values="AppStream 2.0 - image-builder:*"'